f4bio/sopel-rss/README.md

 *Requires:* owner or admin, query with bot

+This will delete all feeds.
+Be sure to keep a backup of you configuration file.

 ### rssget &mdash; read a feed and post new items

 **Syntax:** *.rssget \<name\> [\<scope\>]*

 *Requires:* owner or admin

+If not *scope* is given then the bot will post only new items.
+During the first run no item will be posted but the ID of the last feed item will be remembered (and written to disk in the config file, cf. Options: *feeds*).

+*scope* can only be all.
+In this case the bot will post the whole feed.
+Mainly useful for debugging.

 ### rsslist &mdash; list feeds